-Consistent with all this, the accession process for joining the OECD involves trade liberalization (among other things).
-The OECD states that as part of the membership process "Each country must have demonstrated its attachment to the basic values shared by all OECD members: an open market economy, democratic pluralism and respect for human rights."10 Nevertheless, membership in the OECD comes with no visible sanctions or rewards that can be used to encourage trade liberalization.
-Further, the OECD has broad interests; for instance trade is one of only over thirty "themes" on its homepage.
+The OECD has a number of "legal instruments" and "acts" to back up its determination to liberalize trade.
+Consistent with this, the accession process for joining the OECD involves trade liberalization.
+Nevertheless, membership in the OECD comes with no visible sanctions or rewards that can be used to encourage trade liberalization.
+Further, the OECD has broad interests; for instance trade is one of over thirty "themes" on its homepage.